cython/cython/docs/src/userguide/sharing_declarations.rst

 Some things to note about this example:

-* There is a :keyword:`cdef`/``@cclass`` class Shrubbery declaration in both :file:`Shrubbing.pxd` and :file:`Shrubbing.pyx`.
+* There is a :keyword:`cdef`/``@cclass`` class Shrubbery declaration in both :file:`shrubbing.pxd` and :file:`shrubbing.pyx`.
 When the shrubbing module is compiled, these two declarations are combined into one.
 * In :file:`landscaping.pyx`/:file:`landscaping.py`, the :keyword:`cimport` shrubbing
-  declaration allows us to refer to the Shrubbery type as :class:`Shrubbing.Shrubbery`.
+  declaration allows us to refer to the Shrubbery type as :class:`shrubbing.Shrubbery`.
-  But it doesn't bind the name Shrubbing in Landscaping's module namespace at run time, so to access :func:`Shrubbing.standard_shrubbery` we also need to ``import Shrubbing``.
+  But it doesn't bind the name shrubbing in landscaping's module namespace at run time, so to access :func:`shrubbing.standard_shrubbery` we also need to ``import shrubbing``.
 * One caveat if you use setuptools instead of distutils, the default action when running ``python setup.py install`` is to create a zipped ``egg`` file which will not work with ``cimport`` for ``pxd`` files